 Text copied to clipboard!

-• Provide emotional support and counseling to patients and their families.
+• Provide counseling and emotional support to patients and caregivers

-• Coordinate with healthcare providers to ensure holistic care.
+• Coordinate with interdisciplinary team members to ensure holistic care

-• Connect patients and families with community resources.
+• Connect families with community resources and support services

 Requirements